Google Pixel 9 review: A fun, pocketable AI phone

 (Image credit: Derrek Lee / Android Central)

-While the Pixel 9 Pro sports the same size display, it comes with a higher QHD+ resolution.
-However, I don't think you'll miss it on this phone, which is only a FHD+ panel.
-Everything still appears sharp and content looks great.
+While the Pixel 9 Pro features the same display size, it boasts a higher QHD+ resolution.
+However, I don't think you'll miss it on this phone, which has only a FHD+ panel.
+Everything still appears sharp, and content looks great.
 Would a higher resolution have been nice?
-Perhaps, but at this size, it doesn't really matter much, and the slightly smaller and just as costly Galaxy S24 has the same resolution.
+Perhaps, but at this size, it doesn't really matter much, and the slightly smaller and just as costly Galaxy S25 has the same resolution.

 Yet, while I find the display to be quite nice, others may not fare as well.
-Google still keeps the display at a particularly low PWM rate, meaning people that are PWM-sensitive may find it difficult to use the display.
+Google still maintains the display at a particularly low PWM rate, which may make it difficult for people who are sensitive to PWM to use the display for long periods.

 Google Pixel 9: Hardware and specs